 Master's Degree Prospects

-Graduates of the Business Administration and Engineering: Electrical Energy Technology course of study can pursue the epononymous Master's course of study at RWTH.
+Graduates of the Business Administration and Engineering – Electrical Power Engineering course of study can pursue the epononymous Master's course of study at RWTH.

 A comprehensive offer of elective modules allows students to select in individual focus in the following areas: high voltage engineering, electric machines, electrical drive engineering, automation engineering, electricity generation and trade, and battery storage system technology.